Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### GO Status Information (0x26)

-Sent from the GO to the IOX to pass information the IOX may need.
+Sent from the GO device to the IOX to pass information the IOX may need.
 This is a broadcast message.
 It is sent once any corresponding information type changes.

 #### Payload